Home » Why Does My Oven Cook Unevenly? Causes and Fixes

 When Uneven Cooking Indicates a Fault

-If you’ve tried all of the above and your oven still cooks unevenly, the issue may lie with a failing heating element or internal sensor.
+If you have tried all of the above and your oven still cooks unevenly, the problem may be caused by a failing heating element or internal sensor.

-At that stage, repair or replacement is often the most reliable long-term solution.
+At that point, a repair or replacement is often the most reliable long-term solution.

 Quick Takeaway

-Small adjustments can often restore even cooking without any costly repairs.
-If problems persist, it may be time to consider a newer oven designed for more consistent heat distribution.
+Small adjustments can often restore more even cooking without any costly repairs.
+If problems continue, it may be time to consider a newer oven designed for more consistent heat distribution.

 You can explore the latest CATA ovens or find more practical guides in our Expert Advice Hub.